xoxys/.dotfiles/README.md

 - Clone this repository
 - Run install.sh
-- Open up new window to initiate zsh shell
+- Open up new window to initiate shell

 ## License